wither/Notes/thm/agent-sudo/README.md

 ## codename

-> Website says to use codename as the user-agent to access more
+> The website says to use a codename as the user-agent to access more.

 ![](images/codename.png)

 ## burpsuite

-> R as the user-agent discloses there are 25 other employees, 1 for each letter of the alphabet.
+> `R` as the user-agent discloses there are 25 other employees (1 for each letter of the alphabet)

  ![](images/R.png)

-> use intruder to bruteforce the codename
+> Use BurpSuite's `intruder` tool to bruteforce the codename.

 ![](images/setting.png)